 - With the FOE binding in place, place the pocket right side up and flat on your work surface.
 Find the exact center along the top edge.
 Measure ½” to the right of this center point and draw a vertical line with a fabric pen or pencil from the top of the pocket to the bottom.
 Repeat to measure and mark a parallel vertical line ½” to the left of center.

 - Place the front exterior panel right side up and flat on your work surface.
-Place the marked pocket panel, also right side up, on top of the exterior panel.
+Place the marked pocket panel, also right side up, centered on top of the exterior panel.
 The bottom raw edge of the pocket panel and the exterior panel should be flush.
-The pocket panel should extend beyond the exterior panel ½” at either side.
+The pocket panel should extend beyond the exterior panel approximately ½” – 1″ at either side.
 Pin the pocket in place.
+This extra “over hang” will be taken up with the pleat.

 - Stitch along each vertical drawn line through all the layers.
 We took the time to stitch with the matching black thread just through the binding…